mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 ```

-After we start out training we can see the training job status at SageMaker -> Training -> Training Jobs
+After we start the model training we can see the training job status at SageMaker -> Training -> Training Jobs

 ![trainingjobs](https://user-images.githubusercontent.com/94936606/222787406-59f41c0f-57ea-4227-ab7d-3caecdbbda8b.PNG)

+## Train Model with best hyperparameters values

+Withou multi-instance

+With multi-instance